FREQUENTLY ASKED QUESTION$

 That's a great question.
 I took those courses and career tests in school too.
 My ideal career was a funeral director...no thanks.
 Guidance counselors tend to have a limited mindset.
 There are exceptions to the rule but most don't envision a future for students that stretches beyond the box.
 I fully support these programs and even volunteered at a career center for a time but what I offer is tailored-made and comes from the mindset of an entrepreneur.

-Why don't you charge for career coaching?
+Why did you start charging for career coaching?

 Why did you quit being a paramedic?